-The Finance Commission sets funding priorities for each grant cycle.
-These priorities dictate where TFEE efforts will be focused at the beginning of each grant cycle.
-The current grant funding priorities are identified in bold, however, all others may be considered:
+The Finance Commission sets funding priorities for each grant cycle that supports statewide financial education and consumer credit building activities, dictating where TFEE efforts will be focused on the beginning of each grant cycle.
+Current grant funding priorities are as follows, and staff recommend funding priorities remain the same for the 2024-2025 cycle.